geops/trafimage-maps/src/layers/RouteLayer/README.md

 ### loadRoutes

-Generate the route for a given configuration.
+Load routes based on a given configuration.

 #### Parameters